Thanvish07/acm-winter-school-edge-ai/content/_index.md

           icon: cube
         - name: Generative AI and LLM at the Edge
           icon: sparkles

-        # Note: I removed some items here to prevent line 45 error if it was related to items:
-        # Re-adding them now, but keeping the syntax clean

         - name: Agentic AI on the Edge
           icon: cog
         - name: Security, Privacy, and Responsible AI in Edge Systems